Keep in touch!

-Capturing heat from ocean ridges and transporting it to floating platforms to produce electricity, hydrogen or fertilizer in a virtually carbon-free way: this is the ambitious concept proposed by Viridien, an advanced technology and Earth sciences company.
+Drawing heat from mid-ocean ridges and transporting it to floating platforms to produce electricity, hydrogen or fertiliser in a virtually carbon-free way: that’s the ambitious concept proposed by Viridien, an advanced technology and Earth science company.

-The mid-ocean ridges at the bottom of the seas hold immense, as yet untapped thermal potential.
+The mid-ocean ridges at the bottom of the seas hold immense, as yet unexploited, heat potential.

-These zones of magmatic activity, along which the tectonic plates are moving apart as they expand, have a high thermal flux and gradient and shallow access to reservoirs.
-They represent a remarkable geothermal potential.
+These ‘magmatically’ active zones, along which the tectonic plates are moving apart as they expand, have a high thermal flux and gradient and shallow access to reservoirs.
+They represent remarkable geothermal potential.

-In a white paper published earlier this year, Viridien – formerly CGG – highlighted the potential of offshore geothermal energy as a green energy resource of global importance, and defined a framework for its responsible development.
-For the past four years, the company has been studying the feasibility of exploiting offshore geothermal systems to harness the heat contained in these ridges.
+In a white paper, published earlier this year, Viridien – formerly CGG – has outlined the potential of offshore geothermal energy as a green energy resource of global significance and set out a framework for its responsible development.
+As part of this, Viridien has been studying for four years the feasibility of harnessing offshore geothermal systems to exploit the heat contained in these ridges.
+Its thermal models predict that potential will be highest where the systems are isolated from the ocean waters by impermeable geological layers, rather than at active hot vents on the seafloor which are, in effect, allowing heat to escape.
+The aim is to guarantee a baseload energy supply that is affordable, reliable and sustainable.

 A true “blue economy”